 The teaching staff is composed mainly of experienced and qualified British and Costa Rican teachers; overall, 8 different nationalities are represented.
 The majority (85%) of the students are Costa Rican, but 25 different nationalities are represented.

 School Policy determines a maximum of 22 students per teaching class (20 in Early Years) and up to Year 8 (8th Grade), the average is 19+.
 Above the level of Year 8, most classes are taught in small option groups (of 12 – 15 students).
-In Early Years levels there are Teachers’ Assistants and a specialist English Teacher; in Early Years and Primary levels there are specialist Language (ESL & SSL), PE and Music Teachers.
+In Early Years levels there are Teachers’ Assistants and all classes are delivered in English; in Early Years and Primary levels there are specialist Language (ESL & SSL), PE and Music Teachers.
 In Secondary levels all subjects are taught by qualified, specialist Teachers.
 The teaching staff (faculty) is a very stable population with 14% international; 23% British and 63% Costa Rican teachers.
 In secondary levels, the ratio of international and national teachers is approximately 50/50.
 Native-English speaking teachers are contracted out of U.K., Canada, Australia, New Zealand and the USA on 2 year contracts through the “Selective Migration” programme of the “International Organisation for Migrations”.
 Nevertheless most extend their contracts for at least one extra year.